 When can I bathe my child after hypospadias surgery?

 Typically, you can bathe your child 24 to 48 hours after hypospadias repair, depending on when the bandage is removed.
 You should not bathe your child before bandage removal.
 You can bathe your child while the catheter is in place.
 Is there any special care for a urethral catheter?
 The urethral catheter is typically stitched into the head of the penis and does not require any special care.
 It should drain directly into the diaper and should drain continuously.
-Parents typically note that their son has a constantly wet diaper.
+Parents typically note that their child has a constantly wet diaper.
 Urethral catheters typically remain in place for five to 14 days after hypospadias surgery.
 If you notice that the catheter is not draining or that the urethral catheter has come out before the recommended date, please contact our team.
 Will my child have a bandage on after hypospadias repair?
 Typically, a dressing (bandage) is applied after hypospadias surgery.
 After repair, your surgery team will tell you whether a bandage was applied, as well as the type of bandage and when to remove it.

 Should I expect bleeding after hypospadias surgery?